huggingface/accelerate/docs/source/usage_guides/deepspeed_multiple_model.md

     optimizer.zero_grad()
 ```

-## Multiple models all being trained
+## Train multiple disjoint models

-Multiple models being trained is a more complicated scenario and is actively being looked upon by the team.
+Training multiple models is a more complicated scenario.
-In its current state, we assume that each model is **completely disjoint** from the other during training.
+In its current state, we assume each model is **completely disjointed** from the other during training.

-With this situation, we still require two [`utils.DeepSpeedPlugin`]'s to be made, however we also further
-require a second `Accelerator`, since we need to call different `deepspeed` engines at different times, and a single `Accelerator` only
-carries one instance of it at a time.
+This scenario still requires two [`utils.DeepSpeedPlugin`]'s to be made.
+However, you also need a second [`Accelerator`], since different `deepspeed` engines are being called at different times.
+A single [`Accelerator`] can only carry one instance at a time.

-Since the [`state.AcceleratorState`] is a stateful object though, it is already aware of both `DeepSpeedPlugin`'s available,
-meaning you can just instantiate a second `Accelerator` with no extra arguments:
+Since the [`state.AcceleratorState`] is a stateful object though, it is already aware of both [`utils.DeepSpeedPlugin`]'s available.
+You can just instantiate a second [`Accelerator`] with no extra arguments.

 ```python
 first_accelerator = Accelerator(deepspeed_plugins=deepspeed_plugins)
 second_accelerator = Accelerator()
 ```

-Similar to before, we can call either `first_accelerator.state.select_deepspeed_plugin()` to enable/disable
+You can call either `first_accelerator.state.select_deepspeed_plugin()` to enable or disable
-a particular plugin, and call `.prepare` like normal:
+a particular plugin, and then call [`prepare`].

 ```python
 # can be `accelerator_0`, `accelerator_1`, or by calling `AcceleratorState().select_deepspeed_plugin(...)`